 Identify the geographic areas (i.e., communities) in which the targeted populations reside

 The University of New Hampshire's Carsey Institute's data continues to show that New Hampshire is one of the least culturally diverse states in the country.
 Minorities represent 7.7 percent of the state's population.
 The concentration of minorities are in the Nashua, Manchester, Concord urban corridor, as well as in the Hanover-Lebanon region.
 With an increasingly growing population of individuals of Asian origin in the Seacoast area.
 Demographic change has been uneven across New Hampshire.
-While approximately 62 percent of the population reside in the three metropolitan counties (Hillsborough, Rockingham and Strafford)m 38 percent live in nonmetropolitan counties, compared to 16 percent nationally.
+While approximately 62 percent of the population reside in the three metropolitan counties (Hillsborough, Rockingham and Strafford) 38 percent live in nonmetropolitan counties, compared to 16 percent nationally.

 Describe how the needs of individuals with significant disabilities from minority group backgrounds will be addressed

 The prime effort of the State to identity the needs of minorities who are individuals with significant disabilities continues to be the partnership with the Department of Health and Human Services Office of Minority Health.
-The state continues to have a hiring priority for individuals from diverse ethnic communities, as well as fluency in languges of populations of Asians in the Seacoast Area; Spanish, French in the southern part of the state where the majority of individuals from Central America, Mexico, and Africia are located.
+The state continues to have a hiring priority for individuals from diverse ethnic communities, as well as fluency in languages of populations of Asians in the Seacoast Area; Spanish, French in the southern part of the state where the majority of individuals from Central America, Mexico, and Africa are located.
 The DSE continues its effort to hire qualified VR counselors from minorities.
 There are two counselors in Nashua who speak fluent Spanish, one is Hispanic.
 There is counselor from West Africa in the Manchester Office who speaks fluent French.
 In addition, there is a deaf counselor in Manchester who is fluent in ASL, as well as a counselor in Nashua who is fluent in ASL, and manual language.
 The availability of Language Line statewide is helpful in addressing the myriad of languages that are now spoken in the areas referenced above.

 1.3 Financial Plan